-The Heads of Sport review each portfolio and, if required, will visit during school or Club level competitions to see your daughter in action.
-All coaches/PE teachers of shortlisted candidates will be sent a reference request link to complete - please ensure you provide accurate contact details and a valid email address of the referees in your application.
 Shortlisted applicants are invited to attend an assessment session.
-Further information about the assessment will be sent out nearer the time.
-Pupils may be asked to complete stamina and skill-based tests in isolation or in small competitive situations, and engage in normal game play.
-Surbiton High Staff will interact with pupils on a one-to-one basis, but a formal interview will not be conducted.
-Upon award of a scholarship, each sport will have specific requirements.
+Further information about the assessment will be sent out nearer the time and further information is available on the website.
+Pupils may be asked to complete stamina and skill-based tests in isolation or in small competitive situations and engage in normal game play.
+Surbiton High Staff will interact with pupils on a one-to-one basis, but a formal interview for the scholarship will not be conducted.
+Upon award of a scholarship, each sport will have specific requirements which will be sent out with the scholarship offer.